AbhijitSaga/Hibernate-Module/README.md

        Example: session.save(emp); or session.persist(emp);

    * Detached State:
      Definition: An object is in the detached state when it was once associated with a Hibernate session but is no longer associated with any session.
-Changes to the object are not tracked by Hibernate.
+Hibernate does not track changes to the object.
      Example: After session.evict(emp); or after the session is closed.

    +-------------------+